 You will need a plastic mould or mask fitted before treatment is given.
 Marks are put on the mask to show where treatment will be given.
 The mask keeps your head still.
-It can be made from clear plastic (Perspex) or thermoplastic.
+It can be made from clear plastic (Perspex) or thermoplastic - so you can breathe and speak through it.
+The mask is fixed to the table while the treatment is given.
+It can make you feel uncomfortable and confined to start, but many people find that they get used to it.
+Tell the therapist or nurse if you are feeling anxious.
+They may help you with breathing or relaxation techniques.